Bool76/bools-wiki/docs/sram-dev/slr2/url-and-pubId/README.md

     1. dev
     2. stage
     3. master
-6. Find a pubID to use through Contentful (go to the section "How to get a pubId")
+6. Find a PubId to use through Contentful (go to the section "How to get a pubId")
-7. Add the pudID at the end
+7. Add the PubId at the end
 8. This is what your url can look like:
 ```
 http://localhost:32673/en-US/preview/publications/dev?pubId=5fIZnRHg4dwjA8CcjcbLLG